 For example, when I first started Arts and Classy, I had literally ZERO DOLLARS to spend on anything I was working on.
 I had to use what I had stocked in my art studio.
 That experience taught me how to flex my creative muscle to make things work.
 It also taught me how to really think outside the box to achieve a look I was attempting.

 Both of these sources were my main focus to get furniture that I wanted to flip for the blog.
-Or I used Inherited furniture (you will here more about this later in this 5 part series) to create content for my little hobby blog artsandclassy.blogspot.com.
-It wasn’t until a year and half in that I decided to purchase my current domain.
+Or I used Inherited furniture (you will hear more about this later in this 5 part series) to create content for my little hobby blog artsandclassy.blogspot.com.
+It wasn’t until a year and a half in that I decided to purchase my current domain.

 It’s a great way to help fit my budget of FREE.